 Daniel Elihu Kramer teaches directing and acting-as well as courses in the film studies program-at Smith College.
-He is Associate Artistic Director at Chester Theatre Company, where his directing credits include Tryst, The Swan, The Turn of the Screw, and Gulf View Drive.
-He received a 2007 Elliot Norton Award for Outstanding Production for A Midsummer Night's Dream at Boston Theatre Works.
-In 2008, his production of The Pillowman at the Contemporary American Theatre Company received awards for Best Production and Best Direction.
+He is Associate Artistic Director at Chester Theatre Company, where his directing credits include The Amish Project, Tryst, The Swan, The Turn of the Screw, and Gulf View Drive.
+He received Elliot Norton Award for Outstanding Production for A Midsummer Night's Dream at Boston Theatre Works, and his production of The Pillowman at the Contemporary American Theatre Company received awards for Best Production and Best Direction.
 At Smith College, his productions include Light Shining in Buckinghamshire, Hedda Gabler, Henry V and Polaroid Stories.

 His play Jane Eyre: A Memory, A Fever, A Dream was commissioned and premiered by Available Light Theatre in 2013.
 His play Pride@Prejudice is published by Playscripts, and was produced in 2012 by Capital Repertory Theatre, and in 2011 by Chester Theatre Company, and was commissioned and produced by Available Light Theatre, and has won multiple awards.
 Kramer's play Coyote Tales, based on traditional Native American stories, is published by Baker's Plays, and has been produced by numerous theatre companies.
 His adaptations of Babar and of James Thurber's Many Moons were commissioned and produced by Phoenix Theatre Company.
 His play Love Suicide was workshopped in a residency at Cleveland Public Theatre and at Boston Theatre Works.